Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 There are certain factors that can increase the likelihood of a person experiencing OIC.
 Age is an important factor, as elderly people are more likely to suffer from constipation due to the decreased motility of their GI tract.
 Additionally, people who are taking other medications may be at a higher risk of experiencing OIC.
 This is because other medications, such as anticholinergics, can slow the movement of food through the GI tract and lead to constipation.

-Read More: Does Alcohol Help Opiate Withdrawal?
+Read More: Do Barbiturates Help With Opiate Withdrawal?

 People with existing GI conditions, such as irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD), may be more prone to OIC due to the existing inflammation in their GI tract.
 Additionally, people who have a history of opioid use may be more likely to experience OIC due to the decreased motility that is seen with chronic opioid use.